thaychansy/belly-button-challenge/README.md

 - Declarative syntax: Plotly offers a declarative API, making it easier to create various chart types with less code.
 - Wide range of chart types: Supports a vast array of charts, including line, bar, scatter, pie, and 3D plots.
 - Interactive features: Provides built-in interactivity features like zooming, panning, and tooltips.
-- Ideal for: Rapid prototyping, creating interactive dashboards, and
+- Ideal for: Rapid prototyping and creating interactive dashboards.

   <p  align="right">(<a  href="#readme-top">back to top</a>)</p>